multiparty/jiff/tutorials/0-intro-to-mpc.md

 The main difference being that the data is shared in MPC (as opposed to split), for the purpose of security (as opposed to parallelization).

 Below is an example of such code written in JIFF, where three parties and a server carry out an MPC computation that computes the sum of their inputs.
-JIFF API and the role of the server in JIFF is explained in more details in later tutorials.
+The JIFF API and the role of the server in JIFF is explained in more details in later tutorials.

 ```neptune[frame=jiff,scope=jiff,title=Server,env=server]
 var jiff = require('../../../../../lib/jiff-server.js');